Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company uses an AWS CloudFormation template to provision an Amazon EC2 instance and an Amazon RDS DB instance A SysOps administrator must update the template to ensure that the DB instance is created before the EC2 instance is launched.
 What should the SysOps administrator do to meet this requirement?

-- [ ] Add a wait condition to the template Update the EC2 instance user data script to send a signal after the EC2 instance is started.
+- [ ] Add a wait condition to the template.
+Update the EC2 instance user data script to send a signal after the EC2 instance is started.
-- [x] Add the DependsOn attribute to the EC2 instance resource, and provide the logical name of the RDS resource
+- [x] Add the DependsOn attribute to the EC2 instance resource, and provide the logical name of the RDS resource.
 - [ ] Change the order of the resources in the template so that the RDS resource is listed before the EC2 instance resource.
 - [ ] Create multiple templates Use AWS CloudFormation StackSets to wait for one stack to complete before the second stack is created.